-Since joining NPC in 2015, Rosie has authored papers on the uses of qualitative research for charities, interpreting evidence standards and proportionate evaluation, and a shared outcomes framework.
-She also led the first sub-sector partnership within Inspiring Impact, working with Sported to develop an online peer learning and coaching platform.
+Since joining NPC in 2015, she has authored papers on the uses of qualitative research for charities, interpreting evidence standards and proportionate evaluation, global innovations in measurement and evaluation, how funders can learn from what doesn’t work as well as what does and a shared outcomes framework.

 Why I work at NPC

 When charities learn about their impact, they can achieve more for those they serve.
 I love working with them to do that, and NPC is focused on making this happen across the whole sector.

 Make It Count: why impact matters in user involvement